berlinplan/berlinplan.github.io/readme.md

 - <sub> While claiming to respect world peace, sometimes engage in wars to bring democracy to other nations. </sub>

+## would people resist, fight and Sacrifize for a psychopathic system by a war attack?

+> <sub> 1.
+Around 30,000 fighters from 85 countries joined ISIS, an organization with strong religious values.
+Approximately 10 million Syrians, Iraqis, and individuals from neighboring countries, primarily young Muslim men, fled the area.
+Islamic teachings consider fleeing from jihad (war) as a significant sin, ranked as the twenty-seventh sin.
+The prophet of Islam also expressed disapproval of Muslims settling among Christians and Jews.
+(85, 86, 87, 88, 89, 90, 91) </sub>

+#### Can a mass of people without any shared values be considered a **society**?

+> <sub> 2.
+Over a million young Afghans have fled Afghanistan after the fall of the Afghan republic.
+Despite spending $145 billion on security forces and civilian government institutions over 20 years, the US and the West were unable to prevent the fall of the Afghan republic as soon as US troops left.
+President Ashraf Ghani, who had pledged to stay and protect his people, fled the capital city by helicopter to Uzbekistan, contradicting his previous promises.
+(93, 95) </sub>

+**Can it be said that the Taliban society targets a group of people with no shared values?**

+> <sub> 3.
+Ukraine has been ranked among the most corrupt nations, with The Guardian dubbing it "the most corrupt nation in Europe" (97).
+Ukraine's corruption level is comparable to countries in Sub-Saharan Africa, like Uganda (99).
+Besides monopoly and lack of transparency, a significant factor contributing to corruption in Ukraine is the moral collapse (104).
+Despite these challenges, the beauty industry in Ukraine is thriving, with Ukrainians dedicating a considerable portion of their income to cosmetic products (100).
+The major industries in Ukraine include banking, cafés, grocery stores, beauty, and clothing stores (101).
+The Russian Army comprises contracted personnel and volunteers, while Ukrainian male citizens aged 18-60 face restrictions on leaving the country (102).
+Nevertheless, there are over 8 million Ukrainian refugees in Europe, constituting approximately 20% of the population (103).(105). </sub>

+**Despite martial law, 8.2 million fled Ukraine.
+What would the numbers be without it?**

+ #### How voting apps creates first Societes?

+ Individuals who share similar values, such as Buddhists, Hindus, Christians, Muslims, atheists, and those who adhere to Western values, can come together and form a group. </sub>

 ## What is a "Oversociety"?

 > Contains All Societies